Particularly dangerous situation: PDS flash flood watch

 Below is the first PDS flash flood watch, which was issued by the National Weather Service Forecast Office in Memphis, Tennessee, on April 24, 2011, as mentioned above.

 PDS flash flood warning

 PDS flash flood warnings are issued when there is a higher than normal risk of widespread, life-threatening flash flooding.
 Like PDS flash flood watches, they are issued by the local NWS Weather Forecast Offices, rather than the Storm Prediction Center.
 Recently, they have been issued as PDS flash flood emergencies, most notably by the National Weather Service offices in Houston and Corpus Christi, Texas.

-This warning was issued in the morning of May 30, 2018, by the National Weather Service Forecast Office in Greenville–Spartanburg, South Carolina, while Subtropical Storm Alberto was affecting the area.
-It was also issued on September 1, 2021, by the National Weather Service Forecast Office in New York, New York while the remnants of Hurricane Ida affected the region.
-It also contains the flash flood emergency phrase, which further underscores the risk of life-threatening flash flooding.
+This strongly-worded flash flood emergency was issued on September 27, 2024, by the National Weather Service Forecast Office in Greenville–Spartanburg, South Carolina, in response to devastating flooding in western North Carolina caused by Hurricane Helene.

+PDS flood watch

+A PDS flood watch is issued by the National Weather Service when significant and widespread flooding is likely, and will cause a high threat to life and/or property.

+The first known flood watch was issued in mid-February 2025 across parts of Kentucky, Missouri, Illinois, and Indiana, prompted by the February 2025 North American storm complex, which caused widespread catastrophic and deadly flooding across much of the area.